Your current and prospective customers are looking for you online. Can they find you?

 - Snarky and sarcastic

 Speak to existing customers and prospective customers to find out how they’d describe your business.
 What words do they use?
 What feelings do they associate with your brand?
 When they need something, what makes them come to you specifically?

 Ideally, your brand becomes a dual reflection of you and your customers.

 From there, document general rules for how you communicate in your online marketing tactics.
-That way, if you ever delegate tasks, you already have the foundation in place so everyone understands how your business should be portrayed online.
+That way, if you ever delegate tasks, everyone understands how your business should be portrayed online.